You are here

 In the case of Ozempic, for example, making semaglutide involves a complex process using specialised equipment in a unique manufacturing setting.

-Having more resilient medicine supply chains is a priority for the Australian Government, and the TGA closely monitors and responds to supply chain issues and medicine shortages when they happen.
+Having more resilient medicine supply chains is a priority for the Australian Government, and we closely monitor and respond to supply chain issues and medicine shortages when they happen.

-Also, as pharmaceutical companies are private entities, the TGA does not have the regulatory power to force them to manufacture their products in Australia.
+Also, as pharmaceutical companies are private entities, we do not have the regulatory power to force them to manufacture their products in Australia.